FAQS2022-04-10T20:07:45+08:00

 You may be able to access genetic counselling free of charge in the public health system if you meet referral criteria, and some genetic tests are also covered by Medicare under strict criteria.
 If you are eligible for publicly funded services or testing, we will discuss this and can help you to access this through your specialist or a referral to the public genetic clinic.

-Most of our appointments are online or by phone.
+Most of our appointments are online or by phone (telehealth).
 This means that we can offer evening and weekend appointments, and see you at a time that suits you, wherever you are.
 We will send you a link that will open in any computer browser without downloading a program.
 You can also open it on your tablet or smartphone, click here for more information.
-If you prefer Zoom, Skype, Teams, or another video chat platform, please let us know.
+Otherwise, we will call you at your appointment time.

 We also offer monthly in-person appointments at the SouthWest Breast Clinic in Bunbury.